 In one of the sectors of Mariona, there is a team of 3 families who serve as Casa students' guides, teachers, and mentors.
 These families have creatively responded to the community’s struggle with violence.
 One community member works with Salvador Craft, a group created to support 12 women’s cooperatives throughout the country that make artisan products.
 The dream of Salvador Craft is threefold: to continually work towards having a market where they can sell their products at fair trade prices, to have a creative space to imagine new products, and to strengthen their members through community and solidarity spaces.
 These families also facilitate and participate in meditation and massage/energy therapy workshops.

 Role of Casa Student: Casa students spend time accompanying the families in the various activities mentioned above.
-Specifically, several times a semester students have the opportunity to travel to rural cooperatives of Salvador Craft to learn about their history and mission, most of the cooperatives are located in rural areas.
+Specifically, several times a semester students have the opportunity to travel to cooperatives of Salvador Craft to learn about their history and mission, most of the cooperatives are located in rural areas.
 Students spend mornings immersed in the daily life of the families, participate in a weekly meditation, and occasionally receive artisan workshops.
 Additionally, students facilitate a creative space for a small group of young children, integrating English classes with song, art, and games.

 El Pueblo de Dios en Camino is a Christian Base Community, which is based in the practice of liberation theology.
 Founded in the local community of San Ramon, it is run by local leaders and community organizers.
 This community emerged in 2000 in response to alienation from the local, conservative parish and has since developed as an important support for the marginalized people in San Ramon.
 Programs and services offered include a soy project, a tutoring program for at-risk children and youth, a weekly Bible reflection, a scholarship program for young children and youth, a support group for single moms, and an artisans' cooperative.
 In addition, El Pueblo de Dios en Camino has made an intentional pastoral decision to reach out to the rural, marginalized community of Las Nubes with the main objective of accompanying the people in their daily struggle for the basic necessities of life.

 Role of Casa Student: In the community of El Pueblo de Dios en Camino, students spend most of their time in Las Nubes.
-Students walk uphill forty-five minutes to Las Nubes, which is located on the volcano and does not have access to running water, electricity, or garbage collection (just recently the homes in the community received electricity).
+Students walk uphill forty-five minutes to Las Nubes, which is located on the San Salvador volcano and does not have access to running water or garbage collection (just recently the homes in the community received electricity).
 Here, students accompany families, assist with basic house construction, and daily chores.
-At midday, students either eat with families in Las Nubes or spend time in the comedor / soy project in San Ramon, visiting with the women who run the program.
+At midday, students eat with families in Las Nubes.
 At El Pueblo de Dios en Camino, located in San Ramon, students spend time getting to know the community members and hearing personal testimonies.
-Students also teach English classes to children from the nearby neighborhoods in Las Nubes and San Ramon
+Many semesters, students teach English classes to children from the nearby neighborhoods in Las Nubes and San Ramon

 Santa María de la Esperanza